sofiedeweer/openising/ising/inputs/config/README.md

 *quantized_model:* [IsingModel] the Ising model after quantization.

 *original_required_int_precision:* [int] the J precision required in the Ising model without quantization (h is not quantized).

+**If MismatchStage is used, the following parameter is required:**

+*mismatch_std:* [float] the standard deviation present in the model.
+When 0.0, the mismatch is automatically turned off.

 **If DummyCreatorStage is used, the following parameters are required:**